- anna anthropy is a game designer, archivist, and thirty-something teen witch. Her next book is a guide for kids making their own video games.

 - Rose Fox is a senior reviews editor at Publishers Weekly and the co-editor (with Daniel José Older) of Long Hidden: Speculative Fiction from the Margins of History (Crossed Genres, 2014).

-- A. J. Odasso is the senior poetry editor at Strange Horizons.
+- AJ Odasso is one of the Senior Poetry Editors at Strange Horizons.

 - Vanessa Rose Phin is the senior articles editor at Strange Horizons.